adivasile/adivasile.github.io/_posts/2023-01-12-dotfiles-using-chezmoi.markdown

 ## Symlinks
 Next was putting all dotfiles in a folder and then using a script to automatically symlink everything into my `$HOME` directory.
-In hindsight, this seems like something very obvious but somehow it didn't my mind until that point.
-This worked great back then because I was only using `.zshrc` and `.vimrc` and both of then needed to be symlinked into the same directory.
+In hindsight, this seems like something very obvious but somehow it didn't cross my mind until that point.
+This worked great back then because I was only using `.zshrc` and `.vimrc` and both of them needed to be symlinked into the same directory.
 Later, when I switched to [neovim](https://neovim.io/) I found that its config file had to be under `~/.config/nvim/init.vim` and this broke the convention that I was using.
 Not a big issue I thought, I'll just symlink this one file manually.
 But as I moved to a more command line focused workflow and I added more tools I found that this wasn't scaling very well.

 So it became clear I needed something else, which is how I ended up finding [chezmoi](https://www.chezmoi.io/).

-Beside being able to handle files regardless of where they are located in your home directory it offers a couple other features that I think are very powerful, things like: templating based on your current machine and hooks that allow you to execute something after updating configs
+Beside being able to handle files regardless of where they are located in your home directory, it offers a couple other features that I think are very powerful: templating based on your current machine and hooks that allow you to execute something after updating configs

 # Guide